 Guides will not come with your tour on the shuttle boat or narrate through the USS Arizona Memorial.
 National Park service strives to keep USS Arizona a solemn place where visitors can pay their respects to our fallen soldiers.
 The memorial is a cemetery where over 1,000 military lives perished.
 Therefore, your guide will not accompany you.

 Pearl Harbor has enough attractions to fill an entire day.
 We understand time is precious on your Hawaiian vacation, so we offer numerous packages ranging from about 4 hours to 13 hours.
 The USS Arizona Memorial, Pearl Harbor’s most popular historical site, hosts a program that takes about 75 minutes to complete.
-All of our tours include the USS Arizona Memorial, but add in other attractions such as the Bowfin Submarine, Pearl Harbor Visitor’s Center, Pacific Aviation Museum, and the Battleship Missouri.
+All of our tours include the USS Arizona Memorial, but add in other attractions such as the Bowfin Submarine, Pearl Harbor Visitor’s Center, Pearl Harbor Aviation Museum, and the Battleship Missouri.
 Clearly, the more you plan to see, the longer you should plan to visit.